Ponytail Palm or Beaucarnea recurvata is a member of the asparagaceae family. It is native to Southeastern Mexico.

 - Mealy Bugs: these look like little white cotton balls on plants.
 You can remove these with your fingers if you catch them early enough, but I would use a cotton swab with a drop of Isopropyl alcohol and try to scrape them off the stem.

 - Scale: Scale are small, brownish, round or oval insects that attach themselves to the leaves of the Ponytail Palm.
 They are hard to notice as they appear like a growth or bump on the plant.
 Scale can cause yellowing, wilting, and weakened growth.
 Removing scale from any plant is tedious, like with mealybugs.
-You can remove scale by manually removing them with a cotton swab with rubbing alcohol, using insecticidal soap or horticultural oil.
+You can remove scale by manually removing them with a cotton swab with rubbing alcohol, using insecticidal soap or neem oil.

 - Spider Mites: If spider mites have taken to your Ponytail Palm, spray them with a mixture of neem oil, dish soap and water (or you can buy an insecticidal soap).
 You will know you have spider mites if you see webbing and leaf damage.
 Learn how to get rid of Spider Mites.